maxferrer97/senty/README.md

 # senty
 CSCI 3308 SD project

-The Objective of our project (Senti) is to make investing more accesible to everyone by offering this free online service.
+The Objective of our project (Senty) is to make investing more accesible to everyone by offering this free online service.
 This service helps users in making investment decisions by providing a general overview of the publics opinion on a cerain company.
 The way this is done is by using web scraping and sentment analysis on certain articles